 Solar power is not only clean but also free, and this has rung the dinner bell for companies to invest in home solar energy systems that you can rely on for your electricity consumption needs.

-Solar batteries cannot function without solar panels.
+A solar battery cannot function without solar panels.
 Thus, let’s first have a look at solar panels to understand their importance in residential solar systems.

 Solar panels are the glass-like slabs that people have been installing on their roofs and in their yards.
 They are one of the most important inventions of modern times since they are the primary component in any home solar system.
 A typical solar panel is a collection of small 6″x 6″ cakes made of silicon, a naturally conductive material.

+Solar panels produce electricity using the sun.
 When sunlight hits a silicon cell, it reacts to the electrical and conductive chemistry, generating a small electrical charge.
 When a number of these cells are connected in series, they form a functioning solar panel.

 Multiple solar panels used together will not only generate enough energy to meet the needs of a modern home but also a surplus to be diverted to charging solar batteries.